lucasbbr98/dijkstra/README.md

 # dijkstra
 An implementation of Dijkstra minimum path algorithm in plain Python

-""" Example on how to setup and run the Dijkstra's algorithm """
+Example on how to setup and run the Dijkstra's algorithm:

-# Initiates an instance of Dijkstra's class
-d = Dijkstra()
+1) Initiate an instance of Dijkstra's class d = Dijkstra()

-# Add vertexes with any custom Label
-d.graph.add_vertexes(['A', 'B', 'C', 'D', 'E', 'F', 'G', 'H'])
+2) Add vertexes with any custom Label d.graph.add_vertexes(['A', 'B', 'C', 'D', 'E', 'F', 'G', 'H'])

-# Adds connections between the vertexes.
-Labels must match with already added vertexes
+3) Adds connections between the vertexes.
+Labels must match with already added vertexes d.graph.add_connections([
-d.graph.add_connections([
     ('A', 3, 'B'),
     ('A', 1, 'C'),